Blog

 What About 3D Movies?

 Having built a new PC, purchased a new NAS, and a sim racing rig, it’s safe to say that 2024 turned out to be a very expensive year!
 Striving for further sim racing immersion, I subsequently bought a Meta Quest 3 headset in Q4.
-Getting this VR headset to work alongside various different different sim racing games was a headache.
+Getting this VR headset to work alongside various different sim racing games was a headache.
 However, the Quest 3 has proved more than useful for other things.
-In terms of AV experience, use of the Skybox app has been an eye opener for movie watching, and the possibility of using it for 3D movies intriguing …
+In terms of AV experience, use of the Skybox app has been an eye opener for movie watching, and the possibility of using it for 3D movies intriguing…

 The procedure for ripping a 3D Blu-ray is pretty much the same as before, namely the use of MakeMKV to decrypt the disc and write the contents to a hard drive on your PC.